monkpearman/unicly/README.md

 objects are represented as unsigned integer values.

-Unicly provides features for comparing UUID representations in various intermediary formats other than as strings and further below we present some examples of Unicly's representations of UUIDs in forms other than strings and illustrate some cleaner ways to interrogate UUID equality (see below).
+Unicly provides features for comparing UUID representations in various intermediary formats other than as strings, and further below we present some examples of Unicly's representations of UUIDs in other representations which illustrate some alterhative (and cleaner) ways to interrogate UUID equality..

 ## Persisting and serialzing/deserializing a UUID to file: